aristotles/sample-records/README.md

 # Kratsas Records
-An interview project built using Dash written in Python, Kratsas Records, takes the data inside accidents.parquet and displays it so the user may interact and understand it.
+A project built using Dash written in Python, Kratsas Records, takes the data inside accidents.parquet and displays it so the user may interact and understand it.

 ## Setup